Standard contractual clauses

 How do the new SCCs differ from the old ones?

-The previous standard contractual clauses date back to 1996.
-The new SCCs have now been adapted to the wording and requirements of the GDPR.
+The previous Standard contractual clauses The new SCCs have now been adapted to the wording and requirements of the GDPR.

 The new SCCs have a modular structure and offer significantly more individual customization options, but also more work before they can be used for the respective data transfer.
 Whereas with the previous SCCs, the customization work usually ended once the details of the two contracting parties had been filled in, with the new SCCs the actual drafting of the contract clauses only begins at this point.

-In the new SCCs, for the first time other institutions can join a contract concluded on the basis of the standard contractual clauses as data importers or exporters.
+In the new SCCs, other institutions can for the first time be assigned to a Standard contractual clauses The data importers and exporters can join the contract as data importers or exporters.

 Previously, there were no clauses for the "processor and sub-processor" constellation.
-The new standard contractual clauses have a modular structure and can therefore be applied to a larger number of contracts than before and also include contracts at the subcontractor level.
+The new Standard contractual clauses are modular in structure and can therefore be applied to a larger number of contracts than before and also include contracts at the subcontracting level.

-If service providers process data on the instructions of a company, this constitutes order processing within the meaning of the GDPR.
-In such cases, a so-called data processing agreement ("DPA" for short) must be concluded.
-The new standard contractual clauses now also meet the requirements for a data processing agreement.
-This means that if a contract is concluded on the basis of the standard contractual clauses, the conclusion of an additional data processing agreement is no longer mandatory.
+If service providers process data on the instructions of a company, this constitutes a Order processing within the meaning of the GDPR.
+In such cases, a so-called order processing contract (AVV for short) must be concluded.
+The new Standard contractual clauses now also meet the requirements for a data processing agreement.
+This means that if a contract based on the Standard contractual clauses is concluded, the conclusion of an additional data processing agreement is no longer mandatory.

-In particular, clauses 14 and 15 of the new SCC contain special security measures that correspond to some of the additions already proposed by data protection authorities and the European Data Protection Board ("EDPB") to the old standard contractual clauses in order to meet the requirements of the Schrems II ruling.
+In particular, clauses 14 and 15 of the new SCC contain specific security measures that correspond to some of the additions already made by data protection authorities and the European Data Protection Board ("EDPB") to the old SCC.
+Standard contractual clauses were proposed in order to meet the requirements of the Schrems II judgment.

 Fortunately, the new SCCs now stipulate that these take precedence and supersede any conflicting contractual or general terms and conditions clauses (Section I Clause 5).

-In Section II, Chapter 12 contains modular liability clauses and (together with the provision on the primacy of the SCC) generally stipulates that the liability of the contracting parties is not limited, for example, by external exclusions of liability in the GTC.
+In Section II, Chapter 12 contains modular liability clauses and stipulates (together with the provision on the priority of the SCC) in principle that the Liability of the contracting parties is not restricted, for example, by external exclusions of liability in general terms and conditions.

-In Section IV (Clauses 17 & 18), the contracting parties can now specify the application of a particular national law and the place of jurisdiction (within the EU).
-For example, the validity of German law can be specified even though the standard contractual clauses are concluded by a subsidiary in Italy.
+In Section IV (Clauses 17 & 18), the contracting parties can now determine the validity of a specific national law and the place of jurisdiction (within the EU).
+For example, the validity of German law can be specified, although the Standard contractual clauses be closed by a subsidiary in Italy.

 With regard to the current discussions on data transfers to the USA or other third countries, the data importer undertakes in clause 15, among other things, to do so: